Determinants of Hodge-Riemann forms: Further discussion

-However, the proofs of our other theorems do not immediately generalize to pseudomanifolds.
-A key property of homology manifolds which was used in the proofs of our results, e.g. Theorem~\ref{thm:middledegree}, was that the dimension of $\overline{H}^q_{\mu}(\Delta)$ does not depend on $\mu$, the chosen l.s.o.p. (see Proposition~\ref{prop:samedim}).
+However, an additional ingredient is needed to establish Conjecture~\ref{conj:pseudoextension} for pseudomanifolds.
+A key property of homology manifolds which was used in the proofs of our results, e.g., Lemma~\ref{lem:ordP}, was that the dimension of $\overline{H}^q_{\mu}(\Delta)$ does not depend on $\mu$, the chosen l.s.o.p. (see Proposition~\ref{prop:samedim}).
 We show in the example below that this independence of the dimension can fail for pseudomanifolds.

 \begin{example} Let $\Delta$ be the standard $6$ vertex triangulation of $\mathbb{R} \mathbb{P}^2$, and let $\Delta' = \Delta * S^0$ be the suspension.
 Over a field of characteristic $2$, $\Delta'$ is an oriented pseudomanifold, but it is not a homology manifold.
 Using Macaulay2 \cite{M2}, we checked that, if one chooses an l.s.o.p. $\mu_1, \mu_2, \mu_3, \mu_4$ with all coefficients random elements of the field with $1024$ elements, the Hilbert function of $H_{\mu}(\Delta')$ is usually given by $(1, 4, 9, 6, 1)$, and the Hilbert function of $\overline{H}_{\mu}(\Delta')$ is usually given by $(1, 4, 8, 4, 1)$.
 If one chooses $\mu_1', \mu_2', \mu_3'$ to be generic linear combinations of the vertices of $\mathbb{R} \mathbb{P}^2$ and chooses $\mu_4'$ to be a generic linear combination of the vertices of $S^0$, then $H_{\mu'}(\Delta') = H_{(\mu_1', \mu_2', \mu_3')}(\Delta) \otimes H_{(\mu_4')}(S^0)$, and similarly for $\overline{H}_{\mu'}(\Delta')$.
 We can then use Proposition~\ref{prop:samedim} to compute that the Hilbert function of $H_{\mu'}(\Delta')$ is given by $(1, 4, 9, 7, 1)$, and the Hilbert function of $\overline{H}_{\mu'}(\Delta')$ is given by $(1, 4, 6, 4, 1)$. \end{example}